isotopp/isotopp.github.io/content/posts/2022-06-08-how-to-buy-an-ebike.md

 I did try the Cruiser HS by R+M, and that was a completely nifty bike.
 But it does use an insurance plate and a helmet, and I wanted something that could be ridden casually.
-And without the HS (which causes the inconvenience) the price for R+M was no longer justifyable.
+And without the HS (which causes the inconvenience) the price for R+M was no longer justifiable.
 So I looked around at other solutions, and this was a good match.

 My wife now has the 2020 model of the same type, with a step-through frame.